augustinas/from-zero-to-hero-with-RSpec/what_is_TDD.md

 You can even use the free time gained from automating the process - to go for a nap, or watch a awesome youtube video! :) Automating boring jobs rocks.

-#To Zero point 1 - What is RSpec? #
+#Heading towards hero - What is RSpec? #

 R - Stands for Ruby
 Spec - Stands for Specification